-For cafe design, coffee quality, and sheer riotous abundance of cafes – not to mention its role as host city for the World Barista Championship – it felt like the whole world was talking about the Melbourne coffee scene in 2013.
-It’s tough to know where to start with a city that offers so much, but Melbourne’s small multi-roaster community is a useful entry point, with shops like Patricia Coffee Brewers, Everyday Coffee, and Assembly choosing carefully from top Australian roasters such as Small Batch, St. Ali, Seven Seeds, Market Lane, Reuben Hills, and more.
+For cafe design, coffee quality, and sheer riotous abundance of cafes – not to mention its role as the host city for the World Barista Championship – it felt like the whole world was talking about the Melbourne coffee scene in 2013.
+It's tough to know where to start with a city that offers so much, but Melbourne's small multi-roaster community is a useful entry point, with shops like Patricia Coffee Brewers, Everyday Coffee, and Assembly choosing carefully from top Australian roasters such as Small Batch, St. Ali, Seven Seeds, Market Lane, Reuben Hills, and more.

 But the packaging at Assembly Coffee stands out.
-It’s those little wrapped silver cylinders, in forest and seafoam shades of green, or robin egg blue, that wound up displayed on our shelves and bookcases back home long after returning from Melbourne.
-This packaging is simply beautiful, remarkably executed by the Melbourne design firm The Hungry Workshop, and part and parcel with the overall design dream that is Assembly’s Carlton coffee and tea bar.
+It's those little wrapped silver cylinders, in the forest and seafoam shades of green, or robin egg blue, that wound up displayed on our shelves and bookcases back home long after returning from Melbourne.
+This packaging is simply beautiful, remarkably executed by the Melbourne design firm The Hungry Workshop, and part and parcel with the overall design dream that is Assembly's Carlton coffee and tea bar.

 Best Coffee Writing